 2020 Roland B. Snow Award

 Best in Show winner

-Access articles published in the Journal of the American Ceramic Society.
+A curated selection of articles published in the the American Ceramic Society journals.

 Recognizing excellence in ceramic and glass science.

 View the Division’s annual reports and rules governing the division.

 The American Ceramic Society (ACerS) values and seeks diverse and inclusive participation within the field of ceramic science and engineering.

 ACerS strives to promote involvement and access to leadership opportunity regardless of race, ethnicity, gender, religion, age, sexual orientation, nationality, disability, appearance, geographic location, career path or academic level.